belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 (pause)

 Because, the communication between the app and your DB (either it's NoSQL à la mongo or some regular SQL db) can be spy-ed on.
-You need to ensure that no one can access privilged information.
+You need to ensure that no one can access priviliged communication..

 `DPL` some more encryption there, to set up and maintain.
 And not all of the DB have support for that - MongoDB used to be lacking in this regards for instance.